FEMR/fEMR-Cleanse-Generator/README.md

 # fEMR-Cleanse-Generator

-This standalone application is created to be used directly with fEMR (https://github.com/FEMR/femr).
+This standalone web application is created to be used directly with fEMR (https://github.com/FEMR/femr).

 ### Description